kanisterio/kanister/docs_new/architecture.md

 - `PodOverride` is used to specify pod specs that will override default specs of the Pod created while executing functions like KubeTask, PrepareData, etc.
+- ``PodLabels`` is used to configure the labels of the pods that are created by kanister functions run by this actionset.
+- ``PodAnnotations`` is used to configure the annotations of the pods that created by kanister functions run by this actionset.

 As a reference, below is an example of a ActionSpec.